 Leidos created a senior management position to oversee the Ethics and Compliance Program in 2005.
 Today, the Senior Vice President, Chief Ethics & Compliance Officer, reports to our CEO and the Chair of the ECRC.
 Through comprehensive training, continuous communications and leadership actions, these steps helped to embed our values-based program into everyday activities across the enterprise.

-The Leidos Ethics and Compliance Program seeks to continuously strengthen our culture of uncompromising integrity by promoting ethics through a variety of initiatives.
+The Leidos Ethics and Compliance Program continuously strengthens our culture of uncompromising integrity by promoting ethics through a variety of initiatives.

 Combining policies, procedures, training and communications, the Leidos Ethics and Compliance Program is comprehensive and touches every aspect of employee conduct.
-Current employees stand on the shoulders of those who founded the company in 1969 and who established its solid reputation over the decades.
+Current employees stand on the shoulders of those who founded the company in 1969 and worked tirelessly to establish its solid reputation over the decades.
 The company’s continued success stems from a culture that recruits and retains outstanding individuals committed to preserving our reputation.

 Policies and Procedures

-The Code of Conduct is the basis of Leidos corporate policies and practices and is designed to promote ethical business conduct and compliance with the law.
+The Code of Conduct (the Code) is the basis of Leidos corporate policies and practices, and is designed to promote ethical business conduct and compliance with the law.
 All employees are required to conduct all business affairs ethically and to comply with the Code.
 The Leidos core values of integrity, innovation, agility, collaboration, and commitment are emphasized in the Code and are the foundation of our culture.

 The Standards of Business Ethics and Conduct at Leidos is the foundational policy of the Ethics and Compliance Program.
 The Ethics Review Board (ERB), an executive management committee, meets quarterly in conjunction with an Audit Review Board and Enterprise Risk Management Committee, to review significant enterprise ethics and compliance matters and strengthen the ability to review risks across the company.

 The Chief Ethics and Compliance Officer reports to the ERB on a range of issues, including significant ethics cases, trends, disciplinary actions, remedial measures, compliance risks, policy issues, training, communications, and new developments and initiatives.
-Members of the ERB include the CEO, Chief Financial Officer, General Counsel, Chief Ethics and Compliance Officer, Chief Human Resources Executive, Group Presidents and corporate functional executives
+Members of the ERB include the Chief Executive Officer, Chief Financial Officer, General Counsel, Chief Ethics and Compliance Officer, Chief Human Resources Executive, Group Presidents, and corporate functional executives.